Sabicool/Medicine/01 Disciplines/Infectious Disease/Conditions/Sepsis.md

 # Screening
 - Who to screen
 	- All acutely ill patients who arrive to hospital by ambulance or flight
-- Consider screening with SIRS criteria: [Fetching Title#0276](https://www.mdcalc.com/calc/1096/sirs-sepsis-septic-shock-criteria)
+- Consider screening with [SIRS criteria](https://www.mdcalc.com/calc/1096/sirs-sepsis-septic-shock-criteria) or MEWS as opposed to qSOFA
--
 # Investigations
 - Bedside
 	- ECG - ischaemia, arrhythmias